-The student will evaluate a business concept and write a sound business plan.
-Students will assess the strengths and weaknesses of a business concept; collect, analyze and organize market research data into a marketing plan; and prepare the financial projections for their business concept.
-Students will be able to identify and evaluate various resources available for funding small business.
+The student will evaluate a business concept and create a business plan.
+Students will assess the strengths and weaknesses of a business concept; apply research data into the plans; and prepare the financial projections for the business concept.
+Students will identify and evaluate various resources available for funding small businesses.